 Biography and research interests

-Short biography : As a part of my sabbatical, I am currently a visiting professor in the SPICY team in the IRISA laboratory (Rennes, France) after having been a visiting professor at the Systopia lab from the University of British Columbia (UBC) since July 2022 and I hold the Canada Research Chair (Tier 2) in Privacy-preserving and Ethical Analysis of Big Data since December 2017.
+Short biography : As a part of my sabbatical, since January 2023 I am currently a visiting professor in the SPICY team in the IRISA laboratory (Rennes, France) after having been a visiting professor at the Systopia lab from the University of British Columbia (UBC) from July to December 2022.
+I hold currently the Canada Research Chair (Tier 2) in Privacy-preserving and Ethical Analysis of Big Data since December 2017.
 I have joined the Computer Science Department of the Université du Québec à Montréal (UQAM) in January 2016, after having held a joint Research chair in Security of Information Systems between Université de Rennes 1 and Inria from September 2009 to December 2015.
 Before that, I was a CNRS postdoctoral researcher in LAAS-CNRS collaborating with Yves Deswarte on the concept of the “privacy-preserving identity card”, after having defending in 2008 my PhD thesis in computer science at the Université de Montréal under the supervision of Gilles Brassard.
 I have defended in June 2014 my HDR (Habilitation à Diriger les Recherches) titled “Protection of Privacy in the Information Society”.
 I am a member of the LATECE laboratory as well as the SERENE RISC cybersecurity network.

 In the past, my research had a strong focus on location privacy but I have also studied and contributed to privacy research in the following contexts : differential privacy, privacy issues in social networks, privacy in distributed systems, privacy-preserving data mining and privacy-preserving identity management.